Training focuses on reality-based self-protection. No sport, just effective strategies for safety in modern society.

 Self-protection is a serious matter.
 Our strategies are utilised worldwide by those who rely on them every day to prevail in high-risk roles and environments within defined operational parameters.
 They are designed to be learnt quickly and applied effectively for the average person with average fitness and experience, in everyday attire and under realistic conditions.

 Training uses concepts and strategies designed to be effective (work in the real world) and defensible (comply with lawful parameters).
-Skills are principle-based, which are easier to learn and apply in reality - human (physiology, psychology, etc.) and tactical (environment, situational awareness, etc.) - providing competence through understanding.
+Skills are principle-based, which are easier to learn and apply in reality, human (physiology, psychology, etc.) and tactical (environment, situational awareness, etc.), forcompetence through understanding.

 Proficiency and confidence result from realistic, appropriate and regular training.
 Consistent training develops tactical blueprints (natural intuitive responses) rather than the technique-based method of learning by rote.
 Strategies are based on sound biomechanical and tactical concepts and students are encouraged to adapt these to suit their personal capability.

-Interpersonal aggression and violence is confronting and toxic.
-Even though the potential for violence is plausible in modern society, the average person rarely possesses the necessary skills to resolve these situations safely, and even fewer have the knowledge to navigate legal scrutiny afterwards.
-This means they are not fully prepared when faced with a determined attacker.
+Interpersonal aggression is confronting and toxic.
+Even though the potential for violence in modern society is real, the average person rarely possesses the necessary skills to resolve these situations safely, and even fewer have the knowledge to navigate legal scrutiny afterwards.
+This means they are not fully prepared when faced with a determined attacker wanting to do them harm.

 There are 3 aspects integral to how people respond to real violence:

-• Think do: perceived ability, influenced by media and stylised training.
+Think to do: perceived ability, influenced by media and stylised training.

-We focus on what people must do with what they actually will do under stress.
-Skills are perishable; gross motor functions offer advantages of easier learning, higher retention and are more forgiving under stress.
-Strategies are designed to work most of the time in most situations; however, nothing works 100% of the time, so the ability to disengage or escalate is a key factor.
+We focus on what you must and actually will do.
+Skills are perishable; gross motor functions offer advantages of easy to learn and remember and work under stress.
+Strategies are designed for most situations; however, nothing works 100% of the time, so the ability to disengage or escalate is a key factor.